 All landscaping, buffering, and parking standards required by this ordinance shall be met prior to any use of the site or structure authorized by the temporary use permit.
-All other permits required for such structure or use including, but not limited to, building permits and driveway permits shall be obtained prior to any use of the site or structure authorized by the temporary use permit.
+All other permits required for such structure or use including, but not limited to, building permits

 - (A) The establishment of temporary sales lots for Christmas trees and other seasonal agricultural products, plus related goods, are permitted for up to a maximum of 60 consecutive days upon the issuance of a temporary use permit by the Zoning Administrator.
 The following conditions shall apply: - (1) No more than one (1) trailer shall be used to store goods for sale. - (2) The use may only be located on a vacant lot or on a lot occupied by a non-residential use. - (3) Off-street parking may be provided behind or to the side of the established use, but not forward of the required front setback. - (4) On-site parking may be provided on a dust-free, pervious surface area and need not comply with additional paving requirements. - (5) Signage shall meet the requirements of Chapter 7 and inflatable signage, decorations, recreational activities designed to attract attention shall be prohibited. - (B) Temporary structures used for construction offices and storage areas on construction sites.
-Temporary buildings and storage of materials are permitted, provided that the use is in conjunction with the construction of a building on the same lot or on an adjacent lot; the temporary uses shall be terminated upon completion of construction. - (C) Temporary structures or sites of grading operations. - (D) Temporary structures, manufactured homes, or storage areas of public agencies in the conduct of proprietary or governmental operations. - (E) Temporary modular units used for religious or educational purposes.
+Temporary buildings and storage of materials are permitted, provided that the use is in conjunction with the construction of a building on the same lot or on an adjacent lot; the temporary uses shall be terminated upon completion of construction. - (C) Temporary structures or sites of grading operations. - (D) Temporary structures, manufactured homes, or storage areas of public agencies in the conduct of proprietary or governmental operations. - (E) Temporary modular units used for religious or educational purposes. - (F) The use of open land by non-profit organizations for meetings, circuses or carnivals, baked goods or collected clothing and the like, if no structure is erected or placed other than tents, trailers, or recreational vehicles, for which the duration of such permits is limited to no longer than 45 consecutive days in one (1) calendar year. - (G) The use of a residence or other building and surrounding land by any nonprofit charitable, religious, or educational organization for the purpose of exhibiting and purveying, indoors or outdoors, art or craft products, jewelry, clothing, foods, beverages, horticultural specimens, home furnishings and decorations, and similar or related items, and for presenting musical, film, or theatrical programs, indoors, for which the duration of such permits is limited to no longer than 30 consecutive days.